BambooSoftwareLLC/HallPass.NET/README.md

 ## COMING SOON

-- Throttle a Bunch of Calls Across Distributed Systems
+- Throttle a Bunch of Calls Across Distributed Systems - (demo is available at [hallpass.dev](https://hallpass.dev))
-- More Bucket Types (_Leaky Bucket_, _Fixed Window_, _Sliding Log_, _Sliding Window_, _Query Cost_)
+- More Bucket Types (_Fixed Window_, _Sliding Log_, _Sliding Window_, _Query Cost_)

-### COMING SOON: Throttle a Bunch of Calls Across Distributed Systems
+### DEMO: Throttle a Bunch of Calls Across Distributed Systems

-Soon, HallPass will be able to throttle calls across distributed systems.
-If you have multiple instances of an application running at once, but need to respect a single external API rate limit, or if you have multiple different applications running but still need to respect a single external API rate limit between all instances and applications, you'd be able to do so with minimal code changes.
+HallPass can now throttle calls across distributed systems IN NON-PRODUCTION ENVIRONMENTS.
+If you have multiple instances of an application running at once, but need to respect a single external API rate limit, or if you have multiple different applications running but still need to respect a single external API rate limit between all instances and applications, you're able to do so with minimal code changes.

 #### Configuration